sign up log in

 The southeastern United States was hit badly by Hurricane Helene with scores of people dying, 225 kilometres an hour winds and massive rainfalls in a number of areas.

 Associated Press reports Spruce Pine was drenched by 600 millimetres of rain from Tuesday to Saturday which is a huge amount of water in a short space of time.
-The mining district of the area is where high purity quartz (HPQ) used to make silicon wafers for semiconductors is extracted; it is one of, if not the, most important source of the critical mineral.
+The mining district of the area is where high purity quartz (HPQ) used in the production of silicon wafers for semiconductors and solar panel cells is extracted; it is one of, if not the, most important source of the critical mineral.

 It's not the only place in the world where HPQ is produced.
 Canada, Norway, Brazil, Russia and India are also listed as producers, with Australia pondering whether to start mining for the mineral as well, given HPQ's massive importance for the global economy.